warrenshea/notes/general.personal-brand.md

-# Warren Shea's Notes for Brand
+# Warren Shea's Notes for Personal Brand

 * A Brand is a collection of perceptions in the mind of a customer
 * A Personal Brand: